hydroLB/Arduino_Auto_Chicken_Coop/README.md

 Welcome to the delightful Arduino-Powered Chicken Coop project!
 This joyful and easy-to-use solution will make caring for your chickens a breeze while bringing a smile to your face.
 This project is perfect for hobbyists and small-scale farmers who want to ensure their chickens receive the best care and living conditions possible.
 Our Arduino-based system offers an affordable and efficient way to manage your chicken coop, leading to happier chickens and a more enjoyable experience for you.

+The main is a compilation of the various seperate files representing the chicken coop.
+Makes it easier to upload to the Arduino.

 ## 🌈 Features

 1. **Consistent Light Control**: Brightens your chickens' day by providing a consistent number of hours of light daily, no matter the weather.
 This promotes their well-being and encourages regular egg-laying patterns.